 One of your best allies in the battle against constipation is fiber.
 Foods with a lot of fiber hold onto water longer, and this can help soften your stool (3).
 Dietary fiber is found in fruits, vegetables, beans/legumes, and whole grains.
 Some women find that snacking on dried fruits or drinking prune juice are easy ways to get fiber (4).
-The USDA has a great chart listing high fiber foods here.
+The American Academy of Family Physicians has a great resource about getting more fiber in your diet.

 There are many reasons why it’s important to stay hydrated, especially during pregnancy.
 We can add to that list the fact that drinking plenty of fluids can help fight constipation.
 Healthcare providers often suggest that you aim for eight glasses of water a day.
 That may sound like a lot.
 But remember that in this case, “glasses” are eight ounce measurements, and that the drinking glasses you own likely hold two of these servings.
 In addition to drinking water, you can snack on foods that contain a lot of water, like fruit.
 Or mix it up by making smoothies or slushies with fruit and juices.